-Louise Taylor graduated from Wimbledon's BA Costume Interpretation course in 2011, and now works for historical costume company Past Pleasures.
+Louise Taylor graduated from Wimbledon in 2011 and now works for historical costume company Past Pleasures.

-What have you been up to since graduating from BA Costume Interpretation?
+What have you been up to since graduating from Wimbledon?

 How did studying at Wimbledon help prepare you for your career?

 During my time at Wimbledon we were privileged enough to work with additional tutors who worked in the theatre or film industry.
 Being able to learn from those already working in potential career environments was so valuable in preparing us for work after graduating.

 How much industry experience did you gain during your course?

 I was lucky enough to have work experience placements at Chertsey Museum and Surrey Arts Wardrobe whilst studying.
 I'm still in contact with Chertsey, where I've helped on exhibition set ups and am currently making a replica nightcap for their education department.